-IMP: If you are looking to use google drive as a secure option in your android phone, a better option would be "Sec Notes" which support simple notes as well as spreadsheets.
-Both password and pattern lock can be used for security in the app.
+IMP: If you are looking to use google drive as a secure option in your android phone, a better option would be "Sec Notes".
+It support text notes, spreadsheets as well as checklists with all possible formatting options.
+Password, pin and pattern locks are available for security in the app.

 With Google Docs merged to Google Drive, a lot of us have cultivated the habit of storing any and every document into Google Drive.
 After all, its safe, secure and maintained by Google in the cloud.

 And like a lot of people I also have a spreadsheet containing some little private info which I need to access now and then.
 Something like a bank account number, login ids, social security number etc which I can look-up using the Google Drive app on my phone.

 There is a small problem here.
 Although Google Drive can only be accessed after logging into Google, we are almost always logged into Google in our phones and PCs.
 That means if somebody gets access to your PC or phone momentarily, he/she can actually take a peek at these... not too good!!!

 The best solution to this problem would be to have Google Drive ask for a password each time you open a document.
 Unfortunately, Google doesn't provide such a protection feature in-built.
 But you can achieve the same using the password protected Google Spreadsheet which uses Google Scripts.
 Here's how to use it.